cs3157/recitations/recitation-1.md

     it's best to turn this on when compiling and fix all warnings.

 Let's take a look at this process in an actual program: *myadd*.
-We'll create a basic problem to add two numbers, using a custom addition function.
+We'll create a basic program to add two numbers, using a custom addition function.

 Let's begin with our main function: